Tejaswireddyallam/GDPFall2024-Group2/README.md

 Added and styled XML structure for dashboard screen of telemedicine application.

 Contributed in the creation of layout designing of telemedicine application.

+I have checked some of our iteration documentations, and checking if any improvements needed.